Position: Psychologist for Hope Program Students

-Position Description: Provide emotional support and follow-up to the students and families that are a part of the Hope Program.
+Position Description: Provide emotional support and follow-up to the students (and indirectly, families) that are a part of the Hope Program.

 This area is closely related to the social work area and the Hope Program Director.
 It also interacts with trainers on a continual basis and frequently with the biological families of the students in the institution.
 For legal purposes, this position works hand in hand with corresponding government (DIF) personnel and attend training sessions with psychologists from other homes.

-The position has the responsibility to execute the programs and legal commitments within the Hope Program Strategic Plan, which includes the selection process of the families and students that will participate in the implementation of the program and its supervision.
+The position has the responsibility to execute the programs and legal commitments within the Hope Program Strategic Plan, which includes the selection process of the house parents and students that will participate in the implementation of the program and its supervision.

 - Evaluate with the technical team the families and youth who request entry to the program